 Melinda Emerson, the “Small Biz Lady” features successful business owners on her Thursday, Twitter Chat, #SmallBizChat.
 To apply for consideration as a guest, fill out this form.
 Melinda currently has over 324K Twitter Followers!

 Beth Buelow is an author, speaker, and professional coach.
-If you’d like to be considered as a guest for her Introvert Entrepreneur Podcast, fill out this form.
+If you’d like to be considered as a guest for her, How Can I Say This Podcast which is focused on conflict and communication skills, fill out this form.

 Tiffany Han is a business strategist for highly-creative women.
 If you'd like to be considered for a guest on her podcast, fill out this form.